★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-The company highlights investments and internalization of high value-added production services, which can improve turnaround times and quality in complex refit work.
+The company highlights investments and internalization of high value-added production services, but refit revenue collapsed in 9M 2025 and 2026 liquidity stress weakens confidence in execution.

 Erosion risks